Frequently Asked Questions

 A

-Image resolution varies between 72dpi and 150dpi.
-To the extent possible higher resolutions are used to provide the best compromise between print quality and file size.
+Image resolution usually varies between 72dpi and 150dpi, sometimes higher.
+To the extent possible higher resolutions are used to provide the best compromise between viewing quality, print quality and file size.
 That said, there are many images that need improved scans.
 Please submit when you have them available.
-NOTE: Vinyl artwork is not optimized for printing or quality.
+NOTE: Due to large size, vinyl artwork is not optimized for printing or quality.
 Refer to the vinyl section for more information.

 Q